Grammar School at Leeds: Locations

 The Grammar School at Leeds was established by the merger of Leeds Grammar School and Leeds Girls' High School in 2005.
 The schools operated on two separate sites some distance between each other.
 Leeds Girls' High School operated from three separate sites in Headingley, whilst Leeds Grammar School had a 138 acre modern campus in Alwoodley.

 When the schools merged in 2008, four sections were created.
 The junior and senior schools and sixth form operate from the expanded Alwoodley Gates site (originally Leeds Grammar School).
 The Alwoodley site was redeveloped from 2007 to 2008, and contains the sixth form and maths departments and the Lawson Library, science department and refectory were extended.
-Rose Court Nursery & Pre-Prep School operates in Headingley from the refurbished Ford House belonging to Leeds Girls' High School and a nursery extension.
+Rose Court Nursery & Pre-Prep School operated in Headingley from the refurbished Ford House belonging to Leeds Girls' High School and a nursery extension.
 The rest of the Leeds Girls' High School site is surplus to requirements awaiting an application for outline planning permission for residential housing.
 The site currently stands empty.

+In September 2020, younger pupils from Rose Court moved from the Headingley site into Alwoodley Gates, completing the merger to the new site.